 Treatments for Pulse Deficit

 Relaxation and rest can help to restore the heart rate and pulse back to a normal rhythm.
 Other techniques including mindfulness and meditation can help bring concentrated awareness to the heart and pulse.
-This can be helpful, especially if these practices are directed by a medical practitioner.
+This can be helpful, especially if a medical practitioner directs these practices.

-Medication or surgery may also be required.
+Medication or surgery may also be a requirement.
 Pulse deficits can be signs of atrial fibrillation (AFib), a more serious condition which can increase the threat of stroke and blood clots.
 A doctor might recommend changes in diet prior to surgery, however.

 Yearly checkups are one of the best ways of treating the problem before it gets worse.
 While a pulse deficit may not be observable to the person experiencing it, a doctor may be much more easily able to diagnose it.
-By visiting the doctor for regular checkups, pulse deficits may be discovered before they lead to AFib, heart failure, stroke, or death.
+By visiting the doctor for regular checkups, the early discovery of pulse deficits may be possible – before they lead to AFib, heart failure, stroke, or death.